SanderGi/Tierlist/README.md

 # Tierlist
-An easy web based tierlist maker that requires no login.
+An easy web based tierlist maker that requires no login, because my friends and I needed it and every other option was painful to use.